bmaunde/guidelines/connector-integration-guide.md

 The Connector uses a 3 stage prcessing model for any data that it integrates.
 The 3 stages are;

  1. Ingest - this is where data is accepted and validated for consistency with configuration
  2. Transform - this is where the data payload is transformed into a structure expected by the target system.
-This allows for the same data to be sent to disparate systems.
+This allows for the same data to be sent to disparate systems
- 3. Publish - this is where data is sent to the target system, and the corresponding response
+ 3. Publish - this is where data is sent to the target system, and the corresponding response from the target system processed, before a response to the source system is sent

 ### Supported Integration Models